ruchitha007/WA/Project/05/README.md

 <script src="modelData/photoApp.js"><script>
 ```

-## Style Points (5 points)
+## Style

-These points will be awarded if your problem solutions have proper MVC decomposition.
+These requirements will be met if your problem solutions have proper MVC decomposition.
 In addition, your code and components must be clean and readable, and your app must be at least "reasonably nice" in appearance and convenience.

 Note that we are using [Material-UI](https://mui.com/), React components that implement Google's [Material Design](https://material.io/).
 We have used Material-UI's [Grid component](https://mui.com/components/grid/) to layout the Master-Detail pattern as described in class, and a [App Bar](https://mui.com/components/app-bar/) header for you.
 Although you don't need to build a fully Material Design compatible app, you should use [Material-UI](https://mui.com/) components when possible.

 In addition, remember to run ESLint before submitting.
 ESLint should raise no errors.

-## Extra Credit (5 points)
+## Extra Credit

 The `userPhoto`s component specifies that the display should include all of a user's photos along the photos' comments.
 This approach doesn't work well for users with a large numbers of photos.
 For extra credit you can implement a photo viewer that only shows one photo at a time (along with the photo's comments) and provides a mechanism to step forward or backward through the user's photos (i.e. a stepper).